Frequently Asked Questions

 The Checkoff will conduct follow-up referendum by January 2021, no later than seven years after the assessments began.

 The Paper and Packaging Board was formed by the USDA Order in 2014 On July 8, 2015, the Paper & Packaging – How Life Unfolds® campaign launched nationwide.
 In January 2018, the campaign launched new and iconic creative concepts featuring characters that represent the industry.
 These characters are seen across advertising, public relations and the social media landscape representing the sense of accomplishment using paper brings and the sense of safety and protection consumers and businesses enjoy when shipping and packaging goods with sturdy corrugated and paperboard.

 How long do checkoffs last?

 The P+PB follows a long line of successful, now iconic checkoff programs.
-Cotton celebrates its 50th anniversary in 2016.
-Beef, founded in 1986, is nearly 30 years old.
+Cotton celebrated its 50th anniversary in 2016.
+Beef, founded in 1986, has turned 30 years old.
 Dairy was founded in 1993.
-The USDA Agricultural Marketing Service more than 20 research and promotion boards that empower farmers, ranchers, and agricultural businesses.
+The USDA Agricultural Marketing Service more than 20 research and promotion boards that empower farmers, ranchers and agricultural businesses.